 Everyone!
 We will have challenges for four different age groups.

 - Emerging Readers – For babies through preschool

 - Elementary – For youth in grades K-5

 - Teens – For youth in grades 6-12

 - Adults – For all those older than high school age

 How do I sign up and participate?

-Register online using our Beanstack site or the Beanstack app (search for Huntingdon Valley Library).
+All reading logs, activity logs, and prizes will be entered using Beanstack.
+You can register online using our Beanstack site or the Beanstack app (search for Huntingdon Valley Library).
+Challenge registration will be available in Beanstack beginning on June 21.
 Beanstack will allow you to: